-Ten years ago I’d never have considered it, but I have become a great believer in getting spaniels clipped out for the summer.
-OK, it’s not standard practice, and I’ve yet to find a book that recommends it, but every summer I see an increasing number of spaniels, including both cockers and springers, that have had their coats shorn.
+I have become a great believer in getting a dog’s coat clipped out for the summer and I’m particularly talking all the different types of spaniels here.
+Every summer I see an increasing number of spaniels, including both cockers and springers, that have had their coats shorn.

 Spaniel coats vary, and if you’ve got one with silky fur there’s probably little reason for a full clip – a trim of leg and ear feathers is probably all that is needed.
 However, many spaniels have more woolly coats and I’m convinced that dogs like these benefit from a full trim.
 You can do it yourself if you are confident with the clippers, but it’s probably better to get a professional to do it for you.
 It should take less than an hour, and is likely to cost between £20 and £30.